All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 No phone number or physical address.
 Legitimate pharmacies have a physical location and a reachable phone number.
 If you can only contact them through a website form or social media, be cautious.

 Aggressive marketing of specific drug names.
-Under 503A regulations, compounding pharmacies generally cannot advertise specific compounded drugs to consumers.
+Under 503A regulations, compounding pharmacies generally can't advertise specific compounded drugs to consumers.
 If a pharmacy is running ads for "cheap semaglutide" or similar, they may be operating outside regulatory bounds.

 Reluctance to answer questions.
 A pharmacy that dodges questions about licensing, sourcing, or testing is hiding something.
 Quality pharmacies welcome informed patients and are transparent about their processes.